Planeshifter/node-sparqling-star/Readme.md

 ## Selection

 By default, all registered and other variables are returned in the result set.
-This corresponds to a "SELECT *" statement in SPARQL.
+This corresponds to a "SELECT *" statement in [SPARQL][sparql].
 However, you might want to reduce the returned data by specifying them explicitly.
 This is achieved by using the `selection` method of the query object.
 Assume that we only want to view the record labels of Eminems albums.
 We can do this by typing

 ```javascript
 myquery2.selection("recordLabel");